hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 Open up `FileZilla` and connect to the transfer node on O2.
 Navigate to the correct directory on the cluster panel and copy over the following files:

-* Copy over the bigWig files to your laptop using filezilla or scp.
-* Copy over the BEDtools overlap/intersect files to your computer.
+* Nanog-Rep2: `/n/groups/hbctraining/chip-seq/full-dataset/bigWig/Encode_Nanog-rep2.bw`
+* Pou5f1-Rep1: `/n/groups/hbctraining/chip-seq/full-dataset/bigWig/Encode_Pou5f1-rep1.bw`
+* Nanog-only BED: `~/chipseq/results/bedtools/Nanog_only_peaks.bed`
+* Pou5f1-only BED: `~/chipseq/results/bedtools/Pou5f1_only_peaks.bed`

+> **NOTE:** We are copying over only a single sample bigWig from each group.
+Since we observed that in each case there was a stronger replicate (high read density) that is what we used to make our selection.

 Start [IGV](https://www.broadinstitute.org/software/igv/download) _You should have this previously installed on your laptop._

 * Load the Human genome (hg19) into IGV using the dropdown menu at the top left of your screen. _Note: there is also an option to "Load Genomes from File..." under the "Genomes" pull-down menu - this is useful when working with non-model organisms_
-* Load the bigWig file using the **"Load from File..."** option under the **"File"** pull-down menu.
+* Load the bigWig files and BED files using the **"Load from File..."** option under the **"File"** pull-down menu.
-* Load in BED files

-ADD SCREENSHOT
+Your IGV interface should now look something like this:

+**ADD SCREENSHOT**

 You will notice that there are positive and negative values on the track, what do you think this denotes in the context of normalization?

-> You can generate a simple, non-normalized bigWig with `bamCoverage` and you won't see any negative values.

 * Now load the `Nanog_vs_Pou5f1_edgeR_sig.bed` and `Nanog_vs_Pou5f1_deseq2_sig.bed` (output of DiffBind, in your chipseq R project) into IGV.